 You may have read in the news recently about the registration number L1NUX that's come up for sale on eBay.

-The bidding started at £1000 for the registration number, which is available to buy for the first time since its release in 1993.
+The bidding started at £1000 for the private reg, which is available to buy for the first time since its release in 1993.
 The registration is popular: over the last three days, nearly 11,000 people have visited the L1NUX page, and 11 of have confirmed their alpha geekiness by placing a bid on the reg: taking its current value to £5,300.00.

 So we will just have to wait and see what happens when the bidding ends in five days time.
 Until then, for all you lovely geek guys and gals, there are lots of computer, web, and gadget related registrations available to buy at National Numbers.
 Here are a few to whet your appetite: